Major & Minor Bone Grafting

-We now have the ability to graft bone where needed.
-This not only gives us the opportunity to place implants of proper length and width in the proper position, it also gives us a chance to restore functionality and esthetic appearance.
-It is our policy to only graft bone where it is clearly necessary.
-Our experience in this field allows us to take a conservative approach, often avoiding a graft all together.
+Fortunately, today we have the ability to replace bone where it is needed.
+This not only gives us the opportunity to place implants of proper length and width, but it also gives us a chance to restore functionality and aesthetic appearance.